orionsoti/ANDIE/README.md

 >To get started navigate to the file menu and open the image you wish to edit.
 >There are many ways to edit your image from changing colour values, applying filters and transforming your image.
 >These can be found in the corresponding menus, descriptions of each action can be found in the features section.
->You can undo and redo any action you've made using the edit menu and adjust the view of your image in the view menu
+>You can undo and redo any action you've made using the edit menu and adjust the view of your image in the view menu.
+>You could also use the added button shortcuts for the view menu to zoom in, zoom out and reset zoom.
 >(Note! view actions do not alter the image, only the way it is displayed within the application).
 >Supported File Types Include: PNG, JPG, JPEG, BMP, GIF
 ---